gitlabhq/gitlabhq/doc/user/discussions/index.md

 - commit diffs

-There are standard comments, and you also have the option to create a comment in the form of a resolvable/threaded discussion.
+There are standard comments, and you also have the option to create a comment in the form of a threaded discussion.
 A comment can also be [turned into a discussion](#start-a-discussion-by-replying-to-a-non-discussion-comment) when it receives a reply.

 The comment area supports [Markdown] and [quick actions].
 You can edit your own